IntersectMBO/cardano-haskell-packages/README.md

     - This happens twice, without Haddock and with Haddock.
 - Builds any newly added packages using the newly built repository.
     - This happens twice, without Haddock and with Haddock.
-- If on the master branch, deploys the package repository to the `repo` branch, along with some static web content.
+- If on the main branch, deploys the package repository to the `repo` branch, along with some static web content.
+The same tree minus the `package/` subdirectory is also deployed to the `index-only` branch for consumers that only need the index.

 #### Troubleshooting CI / GitHub Actions